TauriqDolley/Vibe-Check/README.md

 [![Untitled.png](https://i.postimg.cc/JzPgD25G/Untitled.png)](https://postimg.cc/4YHwjwMg)

 ## Usage
+The website is hosted on GitHub pages and can be found at https://tauriqdolley.github.io/vibe-check/

-Vibe Check usess 0Auth to authenticate a user's account afterwhich the user can utilise the search functionality.
+Vibe Check uses 0Auth to authenticate a user's account afterwhich the user can utilise the search functionality.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.